goleedev/spa-search-engine/README.md

 - **React Hooks**: Custom hooks for managing stateful logic (usePagination and useSearch).
 - **React-Select**: For creating custom dropdowns with a consistent look and feel.
 - **React-DatePicker**: For selecting date ranges, used to filter results based on date.
+- **React Testing Library**: For testing components in a way that mimics user interaction, ensuring reliable and user-focused tests.
 - **Moment.js**: For date formatting and manipulation.
 - **JavaScript ES6**: Modern JavaScript syntax and features.